"A generation which ignores history has no past—and no future."

 Cloud providers do not offer a complete picture of the history of your infrastructure across accounts and regions, they cannot show a resource's configuration at a given point in time, and they completely ignore resources maintained in Kubernetes.

-Resoto's history
+Resoto's history Command

-Resoto maintains a record of your resources in an asset inventory graph.
+Resoto maintains a record of your resources in its asset inventory graph.
 Resoto scrapes your infrastructure at regular intervals and tracks the configuration of collected resources.
 Whenever a change to a resource is detected, Resoto updates its internal representation of the resource and captures the change as an event in its graph database:

 Since Resoto does not rely on cloud providers to provide historical data but instead generates it from collected snapshot data, you can use Resoto to get the history of all your resources, no matter where they are running.